 FAQs – A Conversation With Angie

-A. You know, I recently read an article on a forum for professional wedding photographers that said, “Today’s brides want the best of everything, they know they deserve it, and they’ll stop short of nothing to get it.
+A. I recently read an article on a forum for professional wedding photographers that said, “Today’s brides want the best of everything, they know they deserve it, and they’ll stop short of nothing to get it.
 From booking reception locations to florists and caterers, they spare no expense.”
-Oh, puh-leeease.
-Vomit.
-I seriously want to email this person and say, “Today’s brides are more thoughtful than ever about the commitment they’re making and how their choices affect their relationships.
-They’re more focused than ever before on how their celebration impacts their families, honors their communities and strengthens their kinship ties.
+Which… what?
+I seriously want to email this person and say, “Today’s brides are more thoughtful than ever before on how their celebration impacts their families, honors their communities and strengthens their kinship ties.
 From booking appropriate venues to making their own bouquets to thoughtfully choosing vendors, they want to love authentically, celebrate joyfully and plan their weddings practically and consciously.”
-I don’t know who these folks are working with, but their clients aren’t as cool as mine are.
+I don’t know who these folks are working with, but their clients aren’t as cool as mine.
 My clients choose to work with me because they know they can trust me with their wedding memories.
-With more than 150 weddings under my belt and fifteen years of experience, I have my act together.
+With more than 150 weddings under my belt and eighteen years of experience, I have my act together.
 I’m at the top of my game in terms of the best equipment, highest quality products, most comprehensive and thorough data backup for my clients’ photos, the most competent second shooters and excellent customer service.
 From online contracts to credit card processing, my entire workflow is designed to make me easy and pleasant to work with.

 My wedding clients know they can count on receiving amazing candids, artistic portraits, flattering group shots, and gorgeous detail shots.
 They want the whole package: beautiful photographs, professional and personable client care, one-of-a-kind products and the freedom to own, print and share their wedding photographs however they choose.
 I strive to be worth every penny.